JuliaIntervals/IntervalArithmetic.jl/README.md

 Note that the naive definition of `b` results in an interval that *does not contain* 0.1.

-It is worth emphasizing that the behavior implemented by the definition of `Interval` above is *not the same* as that implemented by [MPFI][1], which in all cases above would yield thin intervals.
+It is worth noting that the behavior implemented by the definition of `Interval` above is *not the same* as that implemented by the MPFI library (see References below), which in all cases above would yield thin intervals.
 (Using `MPFI`, the behaviour above is obtained with `Interval("0.1")`, which is not defined in our implementation.)
 This is the main design difference.